pHouse-Productions/GPT-3-Token-Counter/README.md

 A TypeScript package for counting the number of tokens in a given text using the GPT-3 language model.

+It's not perfect but it's a pretty close estimate.

 ## Installation

 You can install the `gpt-3-token-count` package via npm: